medic/cht-conf/README.md

 1. Test changes
 	1. To test CLI changes locally you can run `node <project_dir>/src/bin/medic-conf.js`.
 This will run as if you installed via npm.
 	1. To test changes that are imported in code run `npm install <project_dir>` to use the local version of medic-conf.

-## compress images

-To compress PNGs and SVGs in the current directory and its subdirectories, two commands are available:

-	compress-pngs
-	compress-svgs

 ## Wishlist